-This spring will mark four years since we founded The Nittany Valley Society.
-We came together as volunteers because we shared a vision for a new sort of nonprofit community voice, specifically to give form to the concept of a cultural conservancy that can do for a community’s spirit what traditional conservancies do for a community’s soil.
+This spring will mark four years since a small group of Penn Staters came together as volunteers around the idea of “cultural conservation,” because we shared a vision for a new community voice able to do for a community’s spirit what traditional conservancies do for a community’s soil.

-Nittany Valley Press has created a platform for stories to be shared, and the Nittany Valley Heritage Walk exists as a means for personalities to be remembered in a special way.
-Another project that’s been in the works practically since our inception relates to Penn State’s history, and though this project has had to operate on the glacial timeframe of the university, I think we’ll be able to share the fruits of this work sometime next year.
+Nittany Valley Press has created a platform for stories to be shared.
+Another project that’s been in the works practically since we came together relates to Penn State’s history, and though this project has had to operate on the glacial timeframe of the university, I think we’ll be able to share the fruits of this work sometime next year.

 But the specifics aside, the consistent challenge for volunteer initiatives is ensuring that vision corresponds with momentum.
 In other words, the consistent challenge is ensuring each person knows how to be useful to everyone else in light of limited time.

 Like Homecoming itself, our gathering of friends around a shared cultural/community purpose is a chance to go back in time, encounter flashes of the past that brought you to where you are now, and prepare you to leave again energized and hopeful for the future.

 We’ve achieved a lot in these first few years together, and hope to do more in the years to come.